 Or… I could stay and use the three weeks to slowly make my way from north-east to south-west, taking in some sights as I went.
 No prizes for guessing which option I went for.

-You can see how I got on in this series of instalments of the Travel Spot, starting with my flight out to Boston.
+You can see how I got on in this Travel Spot series, starting with my flight out to Boston.

 Since I’d been visiting my Dad, I started this trip from Manchester Airport, which, as regular readers of the Travel Spot will know, is not my favourite.
 Once again, I was flying with British Airways, going to Boston via London Heathrow.
 The choice of British Airways was, as before, largely dictated by the return leg from Phoenix, since British Airways is the only airline flying directly there from the UK.

 The somewhere-from-Manchester-via-Heathrow routing is one I’m getting used to, having done it on to my way out to Chicago last year and only a month before this trip on my way to Miami.
 However, on both those occasions, my flight out of Heathrow departed from Terminal 3, whereas this time, the flight to Boston was leaving from Terminal 5, which, as we’ll see, made all the difference.